 Where Have You Found Entry Level Writing Jobs?

-So there you have it folks — five places where you can find entry level writing jobs.
+So there you have it folks — six places where you can find entry level writing jobs.
 But for those of you who have already got their foot on the ladder, where have you found work?
 Let us know in the comments section!

 One last thing — if you’re interested in reading more about freelance writing, click here for all of the freelancing posts I have written on LWB.